 The economic benefits of improved health continue to be largely underestimated

 The researchers also point out that “health is fundamental to economic growth [and] vaccinations form the bedrock of public health programmes, [however] the economic benefits of improved health continue to be largely underestimated.”

 Hough states that successful programmes require support and adequate funding.
 When such programmes prevent death and disease, it is indisputable that their benefits far outweigh their costs.

 Immunisation programmes contribute to long-term costs savings, increased productivity and economic growth.
 “It is important that they are continuously updated to ensure the public have timely access to new and existing vaccines.”

 How vaccines can ease the strain on the Irish health system

 The 2016 measles outbreak in Ireland provides a good example of the impact a disease – which could have been prevented by vaccination – can have on a health system.

-Hough says, “during the outbreak there were 40 confirmed cases, with just under half of those cases treated in hospital for up to eight days.
+Hough says, “during the outbreak there were 40 cases, with under half of those cases in hospital for up to eight days.
 The remaining patients either attended an emergency department or their GP.
 This put significant and avoidable pressure on the Irish health system in terms of human, financial and other resources.”